 A video wall composed of up to 64 individual displays can be configured using multiple DM NVX endpoints.
 Each endpoint provides fully adjustable zoom capability and bezel compensation to accommodate a range of video wall configurations and display types.
 One DM NVX endpoint is required per display, supporting configurations of up to eight wide by eight high.

-The ability to display dynamic or fixed text on screen provides a means to label the video source or to display special instructions, schedules, announcements, alerts, and other messaging.
+The DM-NVX-351C enables the display of dynamic text, providing a means to label the video source or to display special instructions, schedules, announcements, alerts, and other messaging.

 Analog Audio Embedding or De‑embedding